COMPETITIVE GOVERNANCE

 CRA Section 8.
 CRA Sector Boards

-A CRA Sector Board governs all the people within the governed area, with power properly authorized to the Sector Board, and within the jurisdiction of that Sector's precise and specific responsibilities and authorities.
+A CRA Sector Board governs all the people within the governed area, with only powers properly authorized and within the jurisdiction of that Sector's precise and specific responsibilities and authorities.
+There is no general or broad grant of authority to the Sector Board.

 Every voting threshold listed in this Amendment uses properly weighted representatives.